zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 	# view to use to display persons
 	label_vid = 'combobox'

-Let's say we also want a filter according to the `visibility` attribute. this is even more simple, by inheriting from the :class:`AttributeFacet` class:
+Let's say we also want to filter according to the `visibility` attribute.
+This is even simpler as we just have to derive from the :class:`AttributeFacet` class:

 .. sourcecode:: python